-The M-1class comprises setup strategies for multiple PCBs with a single machine.
-There are two approaches to reduce setup times.
-The first involves reducing the time to set up a feeder.
-The second involves reducing the number of feeders to be set up.
-In the latter case, the setup strategies can be classified as follows:
+MULTIPLE PCB TYPES AND ONE MACHINE (M-1) class comprises setup strategies for single machine.
+There are two approaches to reduce setup times [CB97]: (1) reduce the time to set up a feeder, and (2) reduce the number of feeders to be set up.
+In the latter case, the setup strategies can be classified as follows [LP98]:

-Unique setup strategy.
-Consider one board at a time and specify the component-feeder assignment and the placement sequence so that the placement time is minimized.
-This is a common strategy when dealing with a single product and a single machine in a highvolume production environment.
+- unique setup strategy: Consider one board at a time and specify the component-feeder assignment and the placement sequence so that the placement time is minimized.
+This is a common strategy when dealing with a single product and a single machine in a high-volume production environment. - minimum setup strategy: Sequence the boards and determine feeder assignments to minimize the total component setup time.

-Click Here for Larger View

-Figure 2.
-This illustration shows how group setup strategy can be utilized in PCB assembly.

-Minimum setup strategy.
-Sequence the boards and determine feeder assignments to minimize the total component setup time.
 The idea is to change only the feeders required to assemble the next board.
-In general, similar product types are produced in sequence so that little changeover time incurs.

-Group setup strategy.
-Form families of similar parts so that setups are incurred only between the families.
+In general, similar product types are produced in sequence so that little changeover time incurs. - group setup strategy: Form families of similar parts so that setups are incurred only between the families.
 Therefore, any board within a group can be produced without changing the component setup.
-Because the placement time for a specific board is generally larger than in unique setup strategy, some efficiency can be potentially lost.
-However, this is compensated by less frequent setup operations, which compensates the losses in machine speed especially in high-mix, low-volume production.

-Partial setup strategy.
-Sequence the boards and determine a subset of the feeders on a machine that are changed when switching from one product to the next.
+Because the placement time for a specific board is, in general, larger than in unique setup strategy, some efficiency can be potentially lost.
+However, this is compensated by less frequent setup operations, which compensates the losses in machine speed especially in high-mix, low-volume production. - partial setup strategy: Sequence the boards and determine a subset of the feeders on a machine that are changed when switching from one product to the next.
 Because the goal is to minimize makespan, the partial setup strategy resides between the unique setup strategy (where only the placement time for each individual PCB is minimized) and the minimum setup strategy (where only the changeover time of each PCB is minimized).

-One PCB type and multiple machines (1-M)

-This class concentrates on component allocation to sequential insertion machines, where the usual objective is balancing the workload of the machines in the same line (usually by eliminating bottlenecks).
+ONE PCB TYPE AND MULTIPLE MACHINES (1-M) class concentrates on component allocation to sequential insertion machines, where the usual objective is balancing the workload of the machines in the same line (usually by eliminating bottlenecks) [MAC+92].

-Multiple PCB types and multiple machines (M-M)
+$\label{eq:multiple PCB types and multiple machines (M-M) class or {\it scheduling problems} usually concentrate on$

-This class or scheduling problems usually concentrates on allocating jobs to lines which include routing, lot sizing and workload balancing between lines, and also line sequencing.
-The main advantage of the hierarchical classification scheme is that it makes it easier to recognize the problems and to find suitable and efficient approaches for solving them.

-Additionally, the scheme also provides support for practical issues.
+- allocating jobs to lines which includes routing, lot sizing and workload balancing between lines, and - line sequencing.

+The main advantage of the hierarchical classification scheme is that it makes easier to recognize the problems and to find suitable and efficient approaches for solving them.
+In addition to theoretical interest, the scheme also provides support for practical issues.
 It is a natural basis for a production planning system, where optimization is done separately for each subproblem.
-It has provided us with good results in both designing and implementing software systems for electronics manufacturers.
+It has provided us with good results in both designing and implementing software systems for electronics manufacturers (e.g., see [SJP+99, SJJ+00]).